Austin Rehkow

-Austin Rehkow (REE-koh; born March 17, 1995) is an American former professional American football punter.
+Austin Rehkow (REE-koh; born March 17, 1995) is an American former professional football punter.
 He played college football for the Idaho Vandals football team at the University of Idaho.

-Early years
+Early life

 Rehkow was raised in Veradale, Washington and attended Central Valley High School in Spokane Valley, Washington.
 He also played soccer before switching to American football.
 In 2012, Rehkow set the record for the longest field goal ever kicked in the state of Washington, measuring 67 yards, just one shy of the national high school record set in 1986 by Dirk Borgognone.
 Kelly Imhoff made (62 yards) in 1929 and Larry Stovall-Moody (60 yards) in 1996 are the only 3 60 yards or more kicked in the state of Washington.
 It was one of three field goals of over 50 yards Rehkow kicked that year.

 Professional career

 Rehkow went undrafted in the 2017 NFL draft, with the league's scouting combine profile concluding he lacked the leg strength to be a full-time placekicker but had enough precision as a punter to have a future in the league.